Ventajou/BladeGame/README.md

 BladeGame
 =========

-This repository will contain all of the code for a series of articles I'm writing on HTML5 game development using the Blade C# to JavaScript compiler.
+This repository will contain all of the code for a series of articles I'm writing on HTML5 game development using the [Blade C# to JavaScript compiler](https://github.com/vannatech/blade).

 ## Demos ##
-Demo pages coming soon
+You can access the demos [here](http://ventajou.github.com/BladeGame/Web/).

 ## Where can I find the articles? ##
 Nowhere yet, the first one should hopefully be online soon.